Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Simulation Results

 Fig.~\ref{different_server_1} illustrates the performance for per-round latency versus the computing capability of the server.
 It can be observed that the training latency decreases with the increase of the server computing capability.
 Furthermore, with a more powerful server, the performance improvements brought by power control and subchannel allocation grow.
-This is because, in this case, the training latency is primarily limited by the computing latency of the client devices and data exchange latency.
+This is because, in this case, the training latency is primarily limited by the computing latency of the edge devices and data exchange latency.
 Again, we observe that optimizing the cut layer selection brings better performance improvement than power control and subchannel allocation when the server's computing capability varies.

 Fig.~\ref{channel_impact} shows the effect of channel variation on the performance of the proposed solution.
 Our layer split decision remains unchanged for a period (in the simulations, it remains the same until the model converges), and therefore it is important to evaluate how channel variation would impact its performance.
 Specifically, we compare the random realization of channel model~\cite{samimi2015probabilistic} in each training round and the ideal static channel channel model (i.e. channel gain remain unchanged, which is unrealistic but used as the benchmark).
 We observe that channel variation has little impact on the performance of the proposed solution, which demonstrates its robustness in dynamic wireless channel conditions.
+This also implies that we do not need to frequently run the BCD-based algorithm unless significant channel variations occur, making the algorithm easy for practical deployment.